teozern1/tp/docs/UserGuide.md

 Removes the user at the specified INDEX displayed on the GUI from a given module.
 The index refers to the index number shown in the displayed user list.
 The index must be a positive integer.

+:exclamation: Doing this also removes any tutorials that the user has which are part of the given module.

 Format: `removeFromModule INDEX m/MODULE`